alextanhongpin/clean-architecture-learn/golang/README.md

 Tldr, `config` package is where you declare your configuration.

 - does not export config values
+- provides constructor without options, except dependencies.
+You cannot configure the built target, but you can pass existing deps, e.g. newRepo takes in a db instance
 - exports built dependencies
 - for testing, declare a separate configuration to avoid accidentally using staging or production values
+- we can use session or singleton instance.